PowerSnail/PowerSnail.github.io/content/recipes/2022-01-03-a-new-way-of-presenting-recipes-and-chicken-abodo.md

 ## Chicken Abodo

-Chicken Abodo is a famous dish from the Philippines, which I first saw on [J. Kenji López-Alt](http://www.kenjilopezalt.com/)'s Youtube channel.
+Chicken Abodo is a famous dish from the Philippines, which I first saw on [J. Kenji López-Alt](http://www.kenjilopezalt.com/)'s YouTube channel.
 At the time I took some short notes on my phone:

 ```markdown
 - Sear the chicken, lightly salted